Shushsa/docs/docs/governance.md

 latter enables partners to earn a share of exchange revenues, however, partners cannot mine, or acquire, any more tokens than any other validator.

-## Q3: So council members are not required to be validators?
-What are the requirements to be one?
+## Q3: So, council members are not required to be validators?
+What are the requirements?

-Council members are not validators.
-Initially, governance set will consist of only validators, eventually they will start electing additional members to the governance set, who are not validators but can vote on the governance proposals.
-Those actors are called counselors.
-In order to become a counselor you have to meet the requirements in the Code of Conduct, and follow it after your election.
-Code of Conduct will be created and curated by the initial governance set, and will detail requirements such as providing utility to the network, possessing certain technical skills that will benefit the Kira Network, or others to be decided in the spirit of the technocratic governance system.
+Initially, the governance set will consist only of validators, but eventually, additional members will be elected.
+These actors, called counselors, are not validators but may vote on governance proposals.
+In order to become a counselor one must meet the requirements set out in the Code of Conduct, and adhere to these rules when elected.
+The Code of Conduct will be created (and curated) by the initial governance set and will detail obligations such as providing utility to the network, possessing certain technical skills that will benefit the Kira ecosystem, and many further requirements that will be decided upon in the spirit of creating a technocratic system of governance.

 ## Q4: Where does the governance for Kira’s IBC logic happens?